 - understanding terminology - importance of maintaining a supportive, respectful, and tolerant culture in GBS - requirements for students to report any concerns and/or incidents. - 8.2 If any member of staff or student is concerned about another staff member or student or group of students, they must contact the appropriate Programme Administrator.
-Concerns about staff or students will be referred to the Chief Executive Officer and GBS' Lead Safeguarding and Prevent Officer.
+Concerns about staff or students will be referred to the Director of Operations (GBS' Lead Safeguarding and Prevent Officer.)